-- The vent termination shall be located at least 3 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
+- For optimal performance, vent the furnace through a wall that experiences the least exposure to winter winds. - The vent termination shall be located at least 3 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
 These distances apply ONLY to U.S. installations.
 In Canada, CSA B149.1 takes precedence over these instructions. - Do not install the vent terminal such that exhaust is directed into window wells, stairwells, under decks or into alcoves or similar recessed areas, and do not terminate above any public walkways. - If venting horizontally, side wall vent kits are available according to the pipe diameter size of the installation.
 For 3 inch pipe, use kit #904347.
 Faceplate kit #902375 is also available for 3 inch horizontal venting.
-Please follow the instructions provided with the kits. - Concentric vent kits are available for both 2" and 3" applications.
-Each size has one that meets UL 1738 and one that meets ULC S636.
-Refer to the technical sales literature for kit numbers. - When the vent pipe must exit an exterior wall close to the grade or expected snow level where it is not possible to obtain clearances shown in Figure 1, a riser may be provided as shown in Figure 3.
+Please follow the instructions provided with the kits. - Concentric vent termination kits are available for use with these furnaces.
+For 3 inch pipe use kit # 904953.
+Please follow the instructions provided with the kit. - When the vent pipe must exit an exterior wall close to the grade or expected snow level where it is not possible to obtain clearances shown in Figure 1, a riser may be provided as shown in Figure 3.
 Insulation is required to prevent freezing of this section of pipe.
-See Table 3, (page 10) for vent freezing protection.
+See Table 3 (page 10) for vent freezing protection.